File-based

 1. In authentication.yaml - add users.
 The following configuration should be added for each user (see the example above):

 • username - the username used to log into SUSE Observability.
+Only alphanumeric and _ characters are allowed.

 • password - the password used to log into SUSE Observability.
 Passwords are stored as either an MD5 hash or a bcrypt hash.

 • roles - the list of roles that the user is a member of.
-The default SUSE Observability roles are stackstate-admin, stackstate-platform-admin, stackstate-power-user, stackstate-k8s-troubleshooter and stackstate-guest, for details on how to create other roles, see RBAC roles.
+The default SUSE Observability roles are stackstate-admin, stackstate-power-user, stackstate-k8s-troubleshooter and stackstate-guest, for details on how to create other roles, see RBAC roles.

 2. Restart SUSE Observability to apply the changes.